 Helpful Tips When Choosing Collagen Protein:

 Grass-fed Beef Isolate Protein: Recently becoming popular, there are many beef isolate protein powders on the market now made from 100% grass-fed beef (and not the cows’ milk).
-Don’t worry, most of these do not actually taste like meat.
+Don’t worry; most of these do not actually taste like meat.
 In fact, many of them are flavored just as well as the popular chocolate and vanilla varieties.
 Some brands that make beef isolate are:

 Beef isolate proteins tend to be slightly grittier than smooth whey powders, but they can be used similarly to whey proteins in baking.
 While many beef isolate powders should dissolve in a standard shaker bottle, you will achieve the smoothest consistency mixing this powder in a blender.